themaximalist/llm.js/README.md

 -   `async chat(content)`: Add a user message and get an assistant response.
 -   `async send()`: Send the chat history to the AI and get an assistant response.
+-   `async twoshot()`: Send the system prompt and last message to save context space.
 -   `static fromSystemPrompt(prompt)`: Creates chat with initial system prompt (like Agent with Chat history)

 ```javascript